HMT Limited: Watch division

-Takeover
+Closure of HMT Watches Division

 In September 2016, the Government of India closed some divisions of HMT: HMT Watches Ltd, HMT Bearings, HMT Tractors, and HMT Chinar Watches Ltd. The main reasons were that the company was making losses for more than a decade.
 During 2012–13, the company had losses of ₹242 crore on revenues of only ₹11 crore.
 In contrast, competitor Titan's watch business reported sales of ₹1,675 crore during the same year.
 The government also tried restructuring it in 1999 to improve its finances but the company continued to make losses.
 While in the 1980s several new companies entered the market with newer designs and more modern production techniques, HMT is said to have been hobbled by slow decision making and was unable to compete.
 Machine tools divisions of HMT in Bangalore, Hyderabad and Kochi (Kalamassery) are still operational and catering industrial and defence sectors of India and abroad.
 The Government of India is mulling takeover of HMT by Ordnance Factory Board.